daattali/beautiful-jekyll/_posts/2020-10-12-my-laundry-stripping-method-for-stinky-clothing.md

 - laundry routine
 - laundry stripping
 - deep cleaning clothes
+description: A four step laundry stripping method that deeply cleans even the dirtiest clothes.

 ---
 With all of the buzz around the laundry stripping I did with my husband's clothes, I wanted to write out the two ingredients that I used to make the laundry stripping powder and how I went about it.
 My husband's clothing was just not getting the smells out anymore.
 We cleaned the washer, I used hot washes, a different detergent, and nothing was helping.
 So I knew I had to do something heavy duty.
 He was skeptical until I added the clothing to the bath tub..Today on the blog, I'm sharing my laundry stripping method for stinky clothing.
 I was inspired by [Go Clean Go](https://www.instagram.com/gocleanco/)'s stripping method on Instagram, but I wanted to use what I had on hand, and boy, it definitely did the trick!